Super Lawyers

 Below are a few more verdicts and reported settlements from medical malpractice lawsuits against allergists or immunologists.
 Obviously, there are not many which underscore how rarely these doctors are sued.

-• New Jersey - $7.6 million: A 38-year-old woman was seeing an allergist for treatment of constant and excessive nasal discharge.
-She initially sought treatment from an ENT but was eventually referred to defendant allergist.
-Allergist saw her several times and initial allergy testing returned negative so he advised her that further allergy tests should be performed in several months.
-Hours after her appointment she ends up in the hospital with severe headaches at which point it was determined that it was cerebral spinal fluid leaking from her nose and diagnose bacterial meningitis.
-Plaintiff goes into a coma for 2 weeks and remains in the hospital for another 4 months.
+• New Jersey – $7.6 million: A 38-year-old woman was seeing an allergist to treat constant and excessive nasal discharge.
+She initially sought treatment from an ENT but was eventually referred to the defendant allergist.
+Allergist saw her several times, and initial allergy testing returned negative, so he advised her that further allergy tests should be performed in several months.
+Hours after her appointment, she ends up in the hospital with severe headaches.
+At this point, it was determined that it was cerebral spinal fluid leaking from her nose, and diagnose bacterial meningitis.
+Plaintiff goes into a coma for two weeks and remains in the hospital for another four months.
 She is left with severe and permanent brain damage resulting in cognitive deficits and memory loss.
 She sues the allergist claiming that he was negligent in failing to consider a cerebral spinal fluid leak as a differential diagnosis which would have revealed her condition.
-Jury awards $7.6 million.
+Jury awards a $7.6 million payout.

-• Massachusetts - $440,000: Plaintiff went to allergist office to get usual allergy shot.
-After receiving the shot she began to exhibit signs of an adverse allergic reaction so the allergist gives her Benadryl.
-Her condition gets worse and falls into respiratory and cardiac arrest and she eventually dies.
-Her husband brings wrongful death action against the allergist alleging that his response to her sudden reaction was negligent and that he should have administered oxygen and an epinephrine shot immediately.
+• Massachusetts – $440,000: Plaintiff went to an allergist’s office for the usual allergy shot.
+After receiving the shot, she began to exhibit signs of an adverse allergic reaction, so the allergist gives her Benadryl.
+Her condition worsens; she falls into respiratory and cardiac arrest and eventually dies.
+Her husband brings wrongful death action against the allergist, alleging that his response to her sudden reaction was negligent and that he should have administered oxygen and an epinephrine shot immediately.
 The case was settled for $440,000.

-• Oregon - $296,254: 10-year-old girl went to defendant allergist after experiencing shortness of breath while playing soccer.
+• Oregon – $296,254: 10-year-old girl went to the defendant allergist after experiencing shortness of breath while playing soccer.
 Allergist diagnosed her with exercise-induced asthma and prescribed inhalers.
-The inhalers were ineffective but allergist maintained his diagnosis.
-Soon after the girl suffered an acute myocardial infarction while exercising and died.
+The inhalers were ineffective, but the allergist maintained his diagnosis.
+Soon after, the girl suffered an acute myocardial infarction while exercising and died.
 It was then discovered that she did not have asthma but rather a congenital abnormality in her coronary artery which caused her death.
 Her parents sued the allergist for misdiagnosis.
 The case settled out of court for $296k.

 Contact Miller & Zois about Allergist or Immunologist Malpractice